melgmry0101b/eps2003csp11-interface/README.md

 eps2003csp11-interface
 ======================

-A lightweight library that interfaces EnterPass's ePass2003 PKCS#11 library `eps2003csp11.dll`, with the added functionality of supporting CAdES-BES signing natively.
+A lightweight library that interfaces PKCS#11 libraries, with the added functionality of supporting CAdES-BES signing natively.

+The library was originally built for `eps2003csp11.dll`, hence the name, but the functionality has been expanded adding the ability to dynamically load different PKCS#11 modules.

 What is this All About?
 -----------------------